You are here: Home > HDMI Over Ethernet

 This is how it works.

-HDMI over IP (one-to-many)
+HDMI over IP Ethernet (one-to-many)

-This installation diagram shows how to install the HDMI-IPKIT with a network switch to transmit HDMI over IP to multiple TV monitors.
+This installation diagram shows how to install the HDMI-IPKIT with a network switch to transmit HDMI over IP network to multiple TV monitors.
 This is also known as a one-to-many installation because there is one transmitter feeding many receivers.
 Although only two receivers are used in this example, there is no limit to how many can actually be used.

 HDMI Over IP